algorithm-helper/algorithm-helper/content/categories/algorithms/strings/string-matching.md

-# Substring Search
+# String Matching

-Substring search algorithms, also called string matching or string searching algorithms, are algorithms for finding whether or not a particular string $P$, called a pattern, is found within a larger body of text $T$.
+String matching algorithms, also called string searching or substring searching algorithms, are algorithms for finding whether or not a particular string $P$, called a pattern, is found within a larger body of text $T$.
 We say that string $P$ is of length $M$ and $T$, our search space, is of length $N$, and typically $N$ is much larger than $M$.
 Hence this is why $P$ is sometimes referred